Name: Denzel Curry

 Current Release: Denzel Curry's Melt My Eyez See Your Future is out via PH.

 If you enjoyed this interview with Denzel Curry, visit his official website for more information.
 He is also on Instagram, twitter, and Soundcloud.
+For an even deeper look into his work, check out our conversation with him about the relationship between music and lyrics.

 In the lyrics to one of the songs on the new album, T-Pain claims that there are things that music can't fix.
 Turning that around – what are some of the things that music can fix?